 - Example: On a fund, add information about the fund history.

-- Opportunity - Opportunities are customizable and allow you to set goals or desired outcomes for your organization.
-Opportunity types and stages tell a user where they currently are at in a particular relationship lifecycle, while notes document how you've reached this stage and tasks outline next steps.
-Opportunities can also be used to manage workflows within a foundation.
+- Opportunity - Opportunities are customizable and allow goals to be set or desired outcomes for the organization.
+Opportunity types and stages tell a user where they currently are at in a particular relationship lifecycle, while notes document how stages have been reached.
+Tasks outline next steps.
+Opportunities can also be used to manage workflows within an organization.

 - Org Role/Organizational Role - Relationship between an organization and an individual or household profile.
 The relationship has a status and an optional date range.